skyshader/google-location-app/README.md

 - Update .env file with your mongodb connection string and other settings
 - Run `npm start` to start the backend api

+NOTE: In test and development environment, the database is set to reset everytime the backend api starts (for dev usage).

 And that's it!
 The API will be up and running.

 #### Frontend